 The contract also provides an annual aggregate limit of 100% of \$500 million in reinsurance limits between a \$3.940 billion to \$4.440 billion layer.
-For each annual period beginning April 1, Allstate declared catastrophes occurring during such annual period can be aggregated to erode the aggregate retention and qualify for coverage under the aggregate limit.
+For each annual period beginning April 1, Allstate declared catastrophes occurring during such annual period involving two or more exposures and resulting in more than \$1 million in losses to personal lines property and automobile business can be aggregated to erode the aggregate retention and qualify for coverage under the aggregate limit.

 Reinsurance recoveries from and including layers one through seven of the Nationwide Program and the New Jersey Excess Catastrophe Agreement inure to the benefit of the annual aggregate layer.

 Reinsurance recoveries collected under the per occurrence limit of this contract are not eligible for cession under the aggregate limit of this contract.
-Reinsurance recoveries for all loss occurrences and annual aggregate losses qualifying for coverage during the contract's four-year risk period are limited to our ultimate net loss from covered events and subject to the contract's \$500 million limit.
+Reinsurance recoveries for all loss occurrences and annual aggregate losses qualifying for coverage during the contract's four-year risk period are limited to our ultimate net loss from a covered event and subject to the contract's \$500 million limit.
 The contract does not include a reinstatement of limits.